The Schmahmann Laboratory for Neuroanatomy and Cerebellar Neurobiology focuses on two inter-related areas of investigation:

 - use MRI to develop markers of disease progression in cerebellar degeneration so that we will have valid and quantifiable measures of the effectiveness of new treatment approaches as they evolve;

-- What is presently missing from this cerebellar research portfolio is the more active investigation of the genetic causes of as yet unexplained familial cerebellar diseases; the apparent biological link between different SCAs (such as SCA2 and SCA 17) and other more common neurodegenerative diseases including Parkinson’s and Alzheimer’s diseases; clinical trials of new medications designed to slow down the progression of ataxia; and studies to evaluate different treatment strategies for cognitive and emotional impairments in patients with cerebellar injury.
-These await further research funding support.
+- We are actively exploring genetic causes of as yet unexplained familial cerebellar diseases; the apparent biological link between different SCAs (such as SCA2 and SCA 17) and other more common neurodegenerative diseases including Parkinson’s and Alzheimer’s diseases; and strategies to treat the cognitive and emotional impairments in patients with cerebellar injury.
+These will depend on funding support.

 Our second major focus is the field of connectional neuroanatomy in the human brain.